-We hope that this project will develop a useful set of data about early years practice in local authorities in England and provide new insight about the approaches that work in different contexts.
-Our aim is that this dataset will then be able to support positive developments in practice that lead to improved outcomes for children.
+We hoped that this project would develop a useful set of data about early-years practice in local authorities in England and provide new insight about the approaches that work in different contexts.
+Our aim was for this dataset to support positive developments in practice that lead to improved outcomes for children.

-By gathering systematic data about early years services, practices and activities delivered by local authorities, we will be able to :
+By gathering systematic data about early-years services, practices and activities delivered by local authorities, we were able to:

 - identify practices being used in areas with similar characteristics